PyThaiNLP/pythainlp/README-pypi.md

 ## What's new in 2.1 ?

 - Improved `word_tokenize` ("newmm" and "mm" engine), a `custom_dict` dictionary can be provided
-- Add AttaCut to be options for engine.
+- Add AttaCut to be options for `word_tokenize` engine.
+- New Thai2rom (PyTorch)
+- New Command Line
+- Add word tokenization benchmark to PyThaiNLP
 - See more examples in [Get Started notebook](https://github.com/PyThaiNLP/pythainlp/blob/dev/notebooks/pythainlp-get-started.ipynb)
 - [Full change log](https://github.com/PyThaiNLP/pythainlp/issues/181)